Website Crawler API Documentation

 Integration example

 XML Sitemap Generator is swing based Java application which is powered by WebsiteCrawler.org API.
 It has an option to enter the API key.
 The main interface will be visible only if the user enters a API key.
-On the main interface, there's text field to enter the URL, number of links to crawl and a text area where the visited links are displayed.
+On the main interface, there's a text field to enter the URL, number of links to crawl and a text area where the visited links are displayed.
 The application also features a button to generate a sitemap and a status section which displays important messages including any error encountered by WC while crawling the site.